hackclub/some-assembly-required/guide/math/number-systems.md

 ### Binary

-Binary is one reason why it's helpful to know about number systems.
-You and I know how to communicate in base 10, but binary is base 2, and that's how the computer communicates.
+It's helpful to be able to decode binary when we're talking at this low of a level.
+You and I know how to communicate in base 10, but binary is base 2, which is what the computer understands.

 As we already know with binary, there are only two digits represented: **0** and **1**.
 Now, what's nice about number bases is they all work the same way.
 Once we run out of digits, we shift over.
 So let's try it out: